aaronrcooper/dotnetCoreApi/README.md

 idea was a lifesaver in that regard.
 7. Async/Await pattern: For the sake of scalability I wanted to familiarize myself with it.
 If I did it correctly, I have no idea, but I suppose
 I will find out some day.
 I like to think that it was done _decently_

+#Dev Ops

+This section will detail things that I have learned with the Azure Pipeline Dev Ops deployments to Azure.

+1. The Azure build script for .NET Core applications are super simple boilerplate scipts.
+The only necessary modification I think that I made was the dotnet restore step.
+2. The release was a little more complicated.
+I wanted to be able to push my code up with whatever values I needed to develop locally, as well as the secrets that were necessary to run on Azure.
+To do this, I used to variable substitution option on Azure Dev Ops.
+This allowed me to declare variables values within my release pipeline that would be substituted into the `appsettings.json` file during the `Deploy Azure App Service` step in the Release pipeline.
+This allows me to maintain all of my variables for local development, as well as have the proper variables for Production (or really any other environment).